In this blog, we aim to discuss the key parameters and figures you should look for while scouting for a stock for investment purposes.

-I believe developing a simple and easy to use set of criteria for evaluating stocks can make the stock selection task less stressful.
+I believe developing a simple and easy-to-use set of criteria for evaluating stocks can make the stock selection task less stressful.

 A decade ago, investors used to face problems such as low information availability.
-However, in the current day with rising transparency and requirement to comply with governance laws, the company has started to share incremental information with investors.
+However, in the current day with rising transparency and the requirement to comply with governance laws, the company has started to share incremental information with investors.

 This has empowered investors to make an informed decision about stock selection.
 Additionally, many organizations offer database services that can be put to use while evaluating a company.

 While we have the information available, the primary challenge lies in selecting the right set of data and inferring meaningful output from the information.

 The following steps can be used by an investor that can make the selection process simplified.
 Subsequently, we shall also cover the key numbers that an investor should consider before zeroing down on stocks.

 While picking stocks, it is important you look at the fundamental value of shares.
 The fundamental value is generally assessed by earnings, operating margins, and cash flow.
 These factors collectively provide a complete picture of a company’s current and expected financial health.

 It is essential that you evaluate every business segment of a company.
 You should look out for the usage of the physical asset for generating revenue for each of the products.
 The ratio between income and asset base indicates efficiency.

 The capital structure refers to the availability of capital.
 The company avails money either in the form of equity or in the form of debt.
 A conservative company tends to use debt at a controlled level.
 This ensures that the maximum returns are generated for equity holders.
 Also, the risk appetite for such companies remains within a controllable limit.

 An investor is interested in understanding the earnings potential of a company.
 Before investing, it is essential that you know where the company is headed.
 Thus, you should look out for earnings growth and sustainability.